dotnetdreamer/personal-expense-tracker/README.md

 ## <a name="features"></a>Features

 - Full Stack JS.
 One language to rule them all
+- Works on cheap hosting (Only requires Node.js and Disk storage (which is very cheap))
 - Personal expenses
 - Group Expenses
 - Share expenses with group members